ahe7272/labelImg_auto_detection/README.md

 ![ex](https://raw.githubusercontent.com/tzutalin/labelImg/master/demo/demo3.jpg)

 LabelImg is a graphical image annotation tool and 'auto detection' feature is added for a ready-made weight model to detect objects automatically.
-You might want to check out the labelImg official github page to familiarise yourself with the original labelImg.
+You might want to check out the labelImg official github page if you are not familiar with the original labelImg.

 It is written in Python and uses Qt for its graphical interface.